 Quality of care complaints filed with the QIO must be made in writing.
 An enrollee who files a quality of care grievance with a QIO is not required to file the grievance within a specific time period.
-To file a quality of care complaint with the QIO you can call 1-855-408-8557, visit the KePRO website or write to them at:
+To file a quality of care complaint with the QIO you can contact Livanta using the information below.

 You can file a complaint directly with Medicare.
 You can call 1-800-Medicare (1-800-633-4227) 24 hours a day, seven days a week.
 TTY/TDD users can call 1-877-486-2048.
 Calls to these numbers are free.